 We are going to export our files to our server a full version this is so we can work out issues first then we can tweak the code as needed.
-It In part 2 of the tutorial I showed you the your-file-name _Resource file that InDesign adds to your file system when you export to an swf file.
-This file is important to making sure your sound will work correctly.
-Wherever the HTML and swf files go that folder has to go with it so that the swf file works for the viewer.
-In the end we are going to be uploading 3 files and making 2 files on our server.
+It In part 2 of the tutorial I showed you the your-file-name _Resource file that InDesign adds to your file system when you export to an SWF file.
+This file is important to make sure your sound will work correctly.
+Wherever the HTML and SWF files go that folder has to go with it so that the SWF file works for the viewer.
+In the end, we are going to be uploading 3 files and making 2 files on our server.

 Make sure to include all interactivity and media.
 This ensures you have your page turn animations and the sound.
 Background paper color is fine because we have fixed those issues in part 2 of the tutorial.

 We don’t need the interactive page curl as we have the page turn animation already.
 However, it isn’t a big deal if you included it.
 Click ok when you get the settings right.